Very Frequently Asked Questions

 On your rooted Android device, you can use an application like Font Installer to replace your system fonts with OpenDyslexic.

 You can also install OpenDyslexic as a selectable font using Apple Configurator or an app that can install fonts to iOS in iOS versions 7 and higher using 3rd party applications or configuration profiles.

 Can you include my language?

 Yes.
 Email me details.
 But try your language in OpenDyslexic before submitting a request.
 There have been many requests to include included characters.

 No, and I wouldn’t imagine it would.
 It works for a significantly large amount to warrant continued work on OpenDyslexic.
 Some people like Comic Sans, Gill Dyslexic (come back to us), or Verdana more.
 OpenDyslexic is another option that can be used if it helps you.

 There are two versions of OpenDyslexic in the download.
 OpenDyslexic-Alta includes the handwritten/rounded/comic sans like/circle ‘a’ that you may like.
 This was contributed by Rob Carpenter (you can thank him on Twitter: @DJToadie).

 What studies show that OpenDyslexic works?

-As far as I know, there are no formal studies conducted on OpenDyslexic.
+As far as I know, there are no large formal studies conducted on OpenDyslexic.
 However, there exist studies on features that have been incorporated into OpenDyslexic.
-I’m listing these here: http://opendyslexic.org/about/related-research/
+I’m listing these here: https://opendyslexic.org/research

 How was OpenDyslexic designed?